flexatone/present-df-typing/doc/pycon-2025/slides.md

         ) -> float: ...
 ```

-Types that contain other types are complex
+Types that contain other types are generic

 ```python
 def process(